endail/hx711/README.md

 You will notice in the functions above there is an `Options` parameter.
 This determines _how_ data is collected and interpreted according to a `StrategyType` and `ReadType`.

-- `StrategyType::Samples` instructs the scale to collect `Options.samples` number of samples before.
+- `StrategyType::Samples` instructs the scale to collect `Options.samples` number of samples.

 - `StrategyType::Time` instructs the scale to collect as many samples as possible within the time period `Options.timeout`.